Climdyn/LayerCake/README.md

 ## General Information

-LayerCake is framework to design systems of partial differential equations (PDEs), and convert them to ordinary differential equations (ODEs) via a Galerkin-type expansion.
+LayerCake is framework to design systems of partial differential equations (PDEs), and convert them to ordinary differential equations (ODEs) via Galerkin-type expansions.

 LayerCake allows you to construct systems of PDEs, and to specify coordinate systems and basis functions to compute the ODEs.

+LayerCake has been designed with geophysics in mind, although it may be useful for other applications.

 ## About